 There’s beauty in simplicity here.
-Using nothing but frozen coconut oil and blueberries, you get these wonderful treats that are loaded with healthy fats and the antioxidants from blueberries.
+Using nothing but frozen coconut oil, blueberries, and almond butter you get these wonderful treats that are loaded with healthy fats and the antioxidants from blueberries.
 It left me wondering why I never thought of this before.

 Simply use the freezer with a little natural peanut butter and coconut oil, and in minutes you’ll have wonderfully healthy treats that your dogs will love.
 But can we take a minute to appreciate how awesome these look?
 The real star of the show here is the silicon tray used to make these cookies!
 I need this in my life.

 - 1 cup pure, unprocessed coconut oil

 Instead of biscuits or frozen treats, maybe your dog needs something a little more chewy?
 This is a simple as it gets, with just 1 ingredient… Sweet Potato!
 Simple shave off some pieces and put them in the oven for about a few hours.
 These are a great healthy and budget friendly alternative to store bought chews.